"Are you serious?"

 It wasn't until the next night, when Alistair and his three remaining armigers began the trip north, when his bodyguard and long-time companion Lennox spoke out:

-"Are you sure about this?" he asked Alistair through private telepathy.
-"You know as well as I do that you could stay for at least another week.
+"You sure about this?" he asked Alistair through private telepathy.
+"You know as well as I do that you could stay for 'least another week.
 The situation at camp is nowhere that bad."

 "Yes, I am."
 The King stood firm in his decision.
 "As much as I want Sylviane to succeed, Lennox, I cannot be confident of it.
 I have given her enough help that, should she win, she would already be indebted to me.
 But if she fails, there will be a fallout -- consequences that we cannot afford to be caught up in."